andilore/Querying-A-Music-Stores-Database/README.md

 This project involved a Chinook Database (provided).
 The Chinook Database holds information about a music store.

-In this project, I assisted the Chinook team with this project is about assisting the Chinook team with understanding the following:
+This project is about assisting the Chinook team with understanding the following:

 - which companies spent the most on songs
 - which artists earned the most from their songs as it pertained to purchases made in Canada